falcontechnologies/wex-2025/README.md

 #### 3.Downloading Flask

-Now that you are in the virtual environment, type the following command to install
+If Flask is not already in the virtual environment, type the following command to install
 Flask:

     pip install Flask